 The Parking Management System of the building is in charge of collecting the number of the available parking slot by the sensor that was set above each slot.
 The Parking Management System publishes the information on the M2M Platform for vehicles which is destined to the building to acquire.
 However, the information is only disclosed to vehicles that has proper access rights.
 The Parking Management System uses a group to organize the vehicles that has the correct access rights.

-Source
+13.15.2 Source

-REQ-2015-0556R01-Use Case access control using group
+Not applicable

-Actors
+13.15.3 Actors